george-hawkins/blender-donut-notebook/blend-modes.md

 If you look at the Blender documentation for [blend modes](https://docs.blender.org/manual/en/latest/editors/texture_node/types/color/mix_rgb.html?highlight=mixrgb#properties), it doesn't explain them but instead likes to a glossary entry that itself just links to the Gimp [layer modes](https://docs.gimp.org/en/gimp-concepts-layer-modes.html) documentation.

-But this isn't terribly helpful as, for whatever reason, Blender has settled on different names for these modes to tools like Gimp and Photoshop.
+But this isn't terribly helpful as, for whatever reason, Blender has settled on different names for these modes to those used in tools like Gimp and Photoshop.

 Thankfully Yevgeny Makarov provides a mapping between the Blender names and the names commonly used elsewhere (in this [post](https://devtalk.blender.org/t/solved-blend-modes-naming-inconsistency/8006) about the inconsistencies).
 Some of the inconsistencies have been resolved since Yevgeny's post - this table shows the naming now used in Blender 2.9: